Why personal car insurance may not cover business use

 Insurers view business drivers as greater risks because they are on the road more often than other drivers.
 A cleaning business owner who drives to several client offices every week is more likely to have an accident than one who only drives to and from their workplace once a day.

-If you drive a vehicle regularly for business purposes, you probably need a commercial auto policy for vehicles your business owns or a hired and non-owned policy for personal vehicles that are used for businesses.
+If you drive a vehicle regularly for business purposes, you probably need a commercial auto policy for vehicles your business owns.
+You may also need a hired and non-owned policy for personal vehicles that are used for work.

 Commercial auto insurance vs. hired and non-owned auto insurance

 If you drive your personal vehicle for work purposes occasionally, your personal insurance carrier might be able to tailor your policy to accommodate your needs.
-But if you drive for work on a regular basis, it’s safe to consider adding commercial auto insurance or hired and non-owned auto insurance.
+But if you drive for work on a regular basis, consider adding commercial auto insurance or hired and non-owned auto insurance.

 Almost every state requires commercial auto insurance for businesses that have vehicles titled to the company and employees that drive to job sites.
 Business that transport work equipment or employees and clients via company-owned vehicles may also need to purchase commercial auto insurance coverage.